Skip to content

 • We start with an experiential exercise to understand how systems, communication, and assumptions affect inclusion, trust, and accessibility.

 • Research shows 65% of people with a disability don't tell their manager.
-We explore why people disclose needs, or don’t, and what we can all do to build psychological safety and trust.
+We unpick how to encourage and handle disclosures, and what we can all do to build psychological safety and trust.

 Who it’s for